PyColors/Newspaper/README.md

 * [Enzyme] - JavaScript Testing utilities for React
 * [uiGradients] - Beautiful colour gradients for design and code
 * [Prettier] - Prettier is an opinionated code formatter
+* [ESLint] - The pluggable linting utility for JavaScript and JSX

 And of course Newspaper itself is open source with a [public repository][dill]